jcoeder/samplicator/INSTALL.md

 - modify `ExecStart` as desired for your local situation

-If you ran make install with the de
+If you ran make install with the defeault options...

+`cp samplicator.service /etc/systemd/system/samplicator.service`

 `vi /etc/systemd/system/samplicator.service`

+Edit the following line to look like this in order to listen on port 2055

 	ExecStart=/usr/local/bin/samplicate -S -c /opt/samplicator/etc/samplicator.conf -p 2055 -d 0 -f

+- create a the directory for the configuration file

+`mkdir -p /opt/samplicator/etc/`

 - write the referred `samplicator.conf`

 `vi /opt/samplicator/etc/samplicator.conf`